daveotengo/pyCrudMysql-/README.md

 # pyCrudMysql-
-Crud API connect to mysql using python with flask
+Crud API connect to mysql database using python with flask